jcmoraisjr/haproxy-ingress/docs/content/en/docs/overview/_index.md

 HAProxy Ingress is released as a Docker image on top of Alpine's flavor of [HAProxy image](https://hub.docker.com/_/haproxy).

+To get an overview of the individual releases and to read the changelog per release follow this [link](https://github.com/jcmoraisjr/haproxy-ingress/releases).

 Images are built by [Travis CI](https://travis-ci.org/jcmoraisjr/haproxy-ingress) and deployed to [quay.io](https://quay.io/repository/jcmoraisjr/haproxy-ingress?tag=latest&tab=tags) whenever a tag is applied.
 The `latest` tag will always point to the latest stable version while